panubo/docker-postfix/README.md

 Postfix SMTP Relay.

-Fairly simple drop-in container for SMTP relaying.
+Drop-in container for SMTP relaying.
 Use wherever a connected service requires SMTP sending capabilities.
 Supports TLS out of the box and DKIM (if enabled and configured).

 ## Environment Variables

 - `MAILNAME` - set this to a legitimate FQDN hostname for this service (required).
 - `MYNETWORKS` - comma separated list of IP subnets that are allowed to relay.
 Default `127.0.0.0/8, 10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16`
+- `LOGOUTPUT` - Syslog log file location. eg `/var/log/maillog`.
+Default `/dev/stdout`.

+General Postfix:

 - `SIZELIMIT` -  Postfix `message_size_limit`.
 Default `15728640`.
+- `POSTFIX_ADD_MISSING_HEADERS` - add missing headers.
+Default `no`
-- `LOGOUTPUT` - Postfix log file location. eg `/var/log/maillog`.
-Default `/dev/stdout`.
+- `INET_PROTOCOLS` - IP protocols, eg `ipv4` or `ipv6`.
+Default `all`

 TLS parameters: